Azure-Samples/cognitive-services-speech-sdk/samples/ingestion/ingestion-client/Setup/guide.md

 * [Speech Transcription](https://azure.microsoft.com/services/cognitive-services/speech-to-text/) Costs are: 10k mins = **$166.60**
 * [Service Bus](https://azure.microsoft.com/services/service-bus) Costs are: 1k events landing in 'CreateTranscriptionQueue' and another 1k in 'FetchTranscriptionQueue' = **$0.324/daily** (standing charge) for up to 13m messages/month
 * [Storage](https://azure.microsoft.com/services/storage/) Costs are: Write operations are $0.0175 (per 10,000), and Read operations $0.0014 (again per 10k read operations) = ($0.0175 + $0.0014)/10 (for 1000 files) = **$0.00189**
-* [Azure Functions](https://azure.microsoft.com/services/functions/) For Consumption, the costs are: The first 400,000 GB/s of execution and 1,000,000 executions are free = $0.00.
-For Premium functions, the base cost is: 2 instances in EP1 x 1 hour: $0.43
+* [Azure Functions](https://azure.microsoft.com/services/functions/) Costs are: The first 400,000 GB/s of execution and 1,000,000 executions are free = $0.00
 * [Key Vault](https://azure.microsoft.com/services/key-vault/) Costs are: 0.03/10,000 transactions (For the above scenario 1 transactions would be required per file) = **$0.003**

 The total for the above scenario would be **$166.60**, with the majority of the cost being on transcription.
-If Premium functions are hosted, there is an additional cost of **$310.54** per month.

 We hope the above scenario gives you an idea of the cost distribution.
 Of course will vary depending on scenario and usage pattern.
 Also use our [Azure Calculator](https://azure.microsoft.com/pricing/calculator/) to better understand pricing.